MAP LAB

 He Ren

 Dr. Cansu Ayan, completed her PhD in Ankara University, Turkey in 2018.
-She is now a visiting scholar at UW for one year.
 Her general research areas are the evaluation of student success, specifically cognitive diagnostic modeling and applications in classroom assessment and learning.
 She is also interested in Item Response Theory (IRT) models and Computerized Adaptive Testing (CAT) with applications in general.

 Alumni